fdch/fd_lib/README.md

 	$ cd fd_lib
 	$ ./fdlib.sh

-If pd-lib-builder is somewhere else, you need to have pass the path to pddlibbuilder as an argument:
+If pd-lib-builder is somewhere else, you need to pass the path to pd-lib-builder as an argument:

 	$ ./fdlib.sh /path/to/pd-lib-builder